MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-storage-account.md

 [!INCLUDE [hci-vm-image-prerequisites-storage-account](../../hci/includes/hci-vm-image-prerequisites-storage-account.md)]

-- If using a client to connect to your Azure Stack HCI cluster, see [Connect to Azure Stack HCI via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).
+- If using a client to connect to your Azure Local instance, see [Connect to Azure Local via Azure CLI client](./azure-arc-vm-management-prerequisites.md#azure-command-line-interface-cli-requirements).

 - Make sure that you have **Storage Blob Data Contributor** role on the Storage account that you use for the image.
 For more information, see [Assign an Azure role for access to blob data](/azure/role-based-access-control/role-assignments-portal?tabs=current).